-In today's Move the Stairs Chat, our team of strategists welcomes Tatiana McDaniel, a career digital marketer and CMO for women's wellness company Happy V to a roundtable discussion about digital marketing and how it can be easily integrated with your business's current PR plan.
+At M&C Communications, we believe public relations and marketing are two sides of the same coin.
+We're revisiting a Move the Stairs podcast where our team of strategists welcomes Tatiana McDaniel, a career digital marketer and CMO for women's wellness company Happy V to a roundtable discussion about digital marketing and how it can be powerfully integrated with your current PR plan.

 For an in-depth look at the conversation, you'll find a link to our YouTube Channel at the bottom of this blog.